Trump accuses Google of hiding 'fair media' coverage of him

 Trump’s accusation of bias on the part of Google comes as social media companies have suspended accounts, banned certain users and removed content as they face pressure from the U.S. Congress to police foreign propaganda and fake accounts aimed at disrupting American politics, including operations tied to Iran and Russia.

-Companies such as Facebook and Twitter have also been pressed to remove conspiracy driven content and hate speech.
+Companies such as Facebook Inc and Twitter Inc have also been pressed to remove conspiracy driven content and hate speech.

 Tech companies have said they do not remove content for political reasons.